John Smol, OC, FRSC, FRS

-Professor and Canada Research Chair oF environmental change
+Distinguished University Professor and Canada Research Chair in Environmental Change

 “We study how lake ecosystems change over long time frames in response to multiple environmental stressors”